 Note: I intended to post this to coincide with Weather on the Way app launch on July 28th.
 But thanks to user error, I forgot to actually hit publish.
 Womp womp.
 In any event, I recently had a chance to test drive the app, and so have combined the intro with my test.

 I road trip frequently, and one vexing issue is finding a weather forecast for an entire route in one place.
 While driving 600+ miles in a day, you might pass through multiple forecast zones en route.
 Historically, figuring out the day’s forecast involved multiple National Weather Service forecast office websites to cobble something together.
 And at times, I wished I’d picked a different route after the weather turned more uncooperative than expected.
 Over the last year, a few new apps have come out to provide real-time weather info as you travel a route.
 And now, time to add another.
 Introducing the Weather on the Way app, an app combining navigation with a time-based forecast for your entire route.
+When looking for a cool car to make the trip, check out this off road camper trailers on sale.

 Disclosure: the app’s developer, Piotr Knapczyk, reached out to me to write a post concerning the app’s launch today.
 I was also provided a beta test version of the “Pro” version free of charge.
 I received no other compensation to promote the app.
 All opinions expressed are mine.